polterguy/phosphorusfive/core/p5.exp/README.md

 Sometimes you wish to create a value match for something that is not of type "string".
 This creates a problem, due to the typing system of Phosphorus Five, and your p5.lambda structures, since the integer value of 5 does _NOT_ equal the string value of "5".
-This can easily be done though, since the value iterator supports types, the same way Hyperlisp itself supports types, by adding a `:my-type:` in front of the value.
-Since however, the ":" is a special character in Hyperlisp, this means you'll have to first declare your entire expression inside of a "string literal", the same way you'd create a string literal in C#.
+This can easily be done though, since the value iterator supports types, the same way Hyperlambda itself supports types, by adding a `:my-type:` in front of the value.
+Since however, the ":" is a special character in Hyperlambda, this means you'll have to first declare your entire expression inside of a "string literal", the same way you'd create a string literal in C#.
 Example is given below.

 ```